LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/reading/creating-a-project/index.md

 You’ve just created your first C# project.
 Congrats!
 In fact, you’ve also just created your own C# solution.
 A solution is a container that holds different projects like a folder that contains subfolders.
 Your `HelloWorld` project is nested within a solution called `HelloWorld`.
 It is normal for a project to have the same name as the solution.

+{{% notice green "Tip" "rocket" %}}

+   In the Solution Explorer, you may notice that next to the solution name is the name of the current branch in parantheses.
+As you create more branches, you may find this a helpful tip to keep track of which branch you are currently working on.

+{{% /notice %}}

 A C# project contains all the code to run a particular application.
 Along with the `Program.cs` file you ran just a moment ago, you may have also noticed a `Dependencies` folder.
 Many applications require extra code like access to another project in the same solution or other compiling configurations, such as testing libraries, to execute.

 You can create another project inside of the `HelloWorld` solution very easily.
 Right click on the solution name to add a new project, another console app as above, and name it `Hello<YourName>`.
 Change the starter code in `Program.cs` to greet you by name.